About HOPE SF: Development Plan

 As Hunters View

-begins construction, planning will proceed at four additional sites: Potrero Terrace and Annex
+begins construction, planning will proceed at three additional sites: Potrero Terrace and Annex

 , and Alice Griffith